KASHRUT IN A NUTSHELL ...

 Utensils that have come into contact with meat may not be used with dairy, and vice versa.
 Utensils that have come into contact with non-kosher food may not be used with kosher food.
 This applies only where the contact occurred while the food was hot.
 Utensils (pots, pans, flatware, etc.) must also be kosher, because the utensil picks up the kosher “status” (meat, dairy, pareve or trayf) of the food that is cooked in it or eaten off of it, and transmits that status back to the next food that is cooked in it or eaten off of it – the same reasoning behind seasoning new pots and pans before using them.
 Thus, if you cook chicken soup in a saucepan, the pan becomes meat; if you thereafter use the same saucepan to heat up some warm milk, the meat status of the pan is transmitted to the milk, the milk status of the milk is transmitted to the meat, and both the pan and the milk become non-kosher.

 Grape products made by non-Jews may not be eaten.
 The restrictions on grape products derive from the laws against using products of idolatry.
-Wine was commonly used in the rituals of ancient religions, and wine was routinely sanctified for pagan purposes while it was being processed.
+The wine was commonly used in the rituals of ancient religions, and wine was routinely sanctified for pagan purposes while it was being processed.
 Whole grapes are not a problem, nor are whole grapes in fruit cocktail.
-For the most part, this rule only affects wine, grape juice, certain vinegars and fruit-flavored drinks that are sweetened with grape juice.
-You may also notice that some baking powders are not kosher certified, because baking powder is sometimes made with cream of tartar, a by-product of wine making.
+For the most part, this rule only affects wine, grape juice, certain kinds of vinegar, and fruit-flavored drinks that are sweetened with grape juice.
+You may also notice that some baking powders are not kosher certified, because baking powder is sometimes made with cream of tartar, a by-product of winemaking.

 What percentage of Jews keep Kosher?